DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 the technological infrastructures and social relations of exchange and payment.

+**Rachel O’Dwyer**  is a post-doctoral researcher and lecturer in the School of Computer Science in Trinity College Dublin.
+She is the leader of the Dublin Art and Technology Association (www.data.ie) and the initiator and lead curator of Openhere, a festival and conference on the digital commons.
+She writes about digital media, political economy of communications, and media art and culture.

 **Pekka Piironen** a Finnish economic and strategy theorist, known for his theory of the collective pledge and biopolitics of firms.
 He is a founding member of Robin Hood Asset Management Cooperative and the